Princess Anne WMA

 Four tracts, totaling 1,546 acres, make up the Princess Anne Wildlife Management Area.
 Beasley, Trojan and Whitehurst, are on the western shore of Back Bay, a slightly brackish body separated from the Atlantic Ocean by False Cape.
 The Pocahontas Tract, a group of marshy islands, is at the south end of the bay.
 The Beasley and Whitehurst Tract is a combination of marshes, man-made impoundments and upland.
 Impoundment water levels are manipulated to promote vegetation for wintering and migrating waterfowl.
-Nesting structures bolster local waterfowl populations and upland areas are planted to benefit a variety of wildlife.

 The hours listed below apply to the Beasley, Whitehurst, Pocahontas, and Trojan tracts.
 Fishing and wildlife viewing are allowed in the canal and pond at the WMA headquarters at 1300 Back bay Landing Road year-round.

 - Open for wildlife viewing, sunrise to sunset.

 The blind stakes at Princess Anne WMA are open to first come/first serve hunting Mondays Wednesdays and Fridays during the September Canada Goose Season.
 Beginning with the opening day of September Teal the blind stakes are managed through the Quota Hunt system.